Junying-Li/dataviz-project-template-proposal/README.md

 I also added tooltips and legend to the bubble world map, when users put their mouse on the map, the tooltip will show the country or region name of it.

-For future work, I will create another bar plot that shows the total deaths of different years, then linked it with other visualizations by brush.
+For future work, I will create another bar plot that shows the total deaths of different years, then link it with other visualizations by brush.

 ## Questions & Tasks